 Assistance cannot be provided for tasks of a personal nature such as scribing homework or assisting with home-health care.

-Please call the Office of Accommodative Services with your questions and concerns related to a temporary disability at (315) 268-7643 and we will discuss resources and assistance that can be provided by Clarkson during this difficult time.
+Please call the Office of AccessABILITY Services with your questions and concerns related to a temporary disability at (315) 268-7643 and we will discuss resources and assistance that can be provided by Clarkson during this difficult time.